Peas and Carrots (One Pan)

 This post may contain affiliate links.
 Please read my disclosure policy for more details.

-It’s so easy to turn frozen peas and carrots into a classic delicious side dish loved by everyone.
-And I find that using hearty olive oil instead of butter, and adding a potato to the mix, make the final dish more versatile, yummy and perfect as a quick meal too.
+I find that using hearty olive oil instead of butter and adding a potato to the mix makes the final dish more substantial and also perfect as a quick meal.

 - Frozen peas